EmanuelFontelles/machineLearning/.ipynb_checkpoints/README-checkpoint.md

    open a new tab in your web browser.
 1. Edit and run the notebooks from your browser.

-## Downloading the Tutorial Materials
+### Downloading the Tutorial Materials
-I would highly recommend using git, not only for this tutorial, but for the general betterment of your life.
+I would highly recommend using [git], not only for this tutorial, but for the general betterment of your life.
 Once git is installed, you can clone the material in this tutorial by using the git address shown above: